 • People have stopped trusting the search engines due to plagiarism and black hat SEO techniques as well.
 By picking someone else’s content, people use software to change the content and then post the same spun content on their websites.
 This spun content on most occasions is paltry because there is an abundance of grammatical, punctuation and sentence structure errors.

 • Internet users don’t have access to the real and original material anymore.
-Let’s suppose you are an internet user and you want to read about the space and space bodies, and then you find a blog where you get some good information about the topic.
+Let’s suppose you are an internet user and you want to read about space and space bodies, and then you find a blog where you get some good information about the topic.
 However, if you want to read in detail about the subject, you would want to buy the original writer’s book and if the blogger hasn’t provided those links and citations, you are only limited to the information that has been provided on the blog.

-Even website designing and development isn’t protected from plagiarism anymore and businesses now have to spend extra money in buying software and applications that let them detect plagiarized content.
+Even website designing and development isn’t protected from plagiarism anymore and businesses now have to spend extra money on buying software and applications that let them detect plagiarized content.
 Just think about it: what will happen if the world is given a free hand to plagiarize and copy the content?
-Of course, the books, articles, reviews, blogs, websites, guides, manuals etc. will all lose their originality and in your entire lifetime you will only be reading the same material over and over in its slightly changed and altered forms.
+Of course, the books, articles, reviews, blogs, websites, guides, manuals etc. will all lose their originality and in your entire lifetime, you will only be reading the same material over and over in its slightly changed and altered forms.